March 30, 2018 – Micro Magic AVAILABLE for purchase

 This Micro Magic is available for sailing today.
 It has been sailed by several of our skippers and they agree that this boat can win races.

 As we are always looking for ready to sail Micro Magics to make it easy for our members to get going quickly, we will leave the post here but indicated at the top of the page whether a boat is available at the moment.

-If there is not a boat available right now you can buy a Micro Magic Kit and build it yourself.
-There is plenty of knowledge in the Club to help you.
+Or you can buy a Micro Magic Kit and build it yourself.
+There is an abundance of knowledge in the Club to help you.

 Micro Magic Model Yacht for Sale offered by the Pima Micro Yacht Club

 This is a ready to sail/race Micro Magic with sails, servos and rc receiver/tranmitter.

 Back in 2015 the new Graupner SJ company had added an RTR version Micro Magic to its product range allegedly based on the “Champ Spec” MM’s built by Mike Weston, UK which incorporated several refinements in construction, one of which I had bought and have sailed successfully for several years.
 I imported one of the new HoTT RTR versions and built it for evaluation.
 I compared notes with Ralf Bohnenberger, Germany who agreed with my assessment and fed back to Graupner suggestions for improvements on behalf of the Micro Magic International Class Association.